mkmoisen/pychbase/README.md

     '/opt/mapr/lib'

 However, you will need to hunt down the location of the `hbase.h` file that has hopefully been included with your distribution.
 I haven't yet had a chance to download Cloudera or Horton works and test it out.
+If you try it and get it working, please raise an issue on Github and I will add it to this readme.

 Once you find the directory for `hbase.h`, replace the `/opt/mapr/include` in `setup.py` with that directory